Wanted (2008 film): Filming

 Location plate shooting took place in Chicago in April 2007.
 Several chase scenes, including one with a low flying helicopter, were shot in Chicago over two days, on Wacker Drive along the Chicago River, between Columbus Drive and LaSalle Street.

 The opening scene was filmed using the Carbide & Carbon Building.

 Production moved to the Czech Republic later in May, scheduled for 12 weeks of shooting, which included a scene in Pernštejn Castle.
 Using a former sugar factory in Prague, production designer John Myhre constructed a large textile factory as part of an industrial world, the setting of a mythological environment in which looms create fabrics that weavers interpret as assassination orders.
 Afterward, filming moved to Budapest, then returned to Chicago in August.
 While the actors performed many of their own stunts, with free running and parkour in some of the action scenes, and Angelina Jolie being actually strapped to the hood of a moving Dodge Viper, some of the especially high-risk sequences required digital doubles instead.
-Two full-sized train cars were built, a Chicago 'L' for a training scene where Fox and Wesley run atop a train, and a Czech Pendolino for the derailment, which was stationed in a gimbal equipped with hydraulics to allow the car to tilt and roll as the train crashed.
+Two full-sized train cars were built, a Chicago "L" for a training scene where Fox and Wesley run atop a train, and a Czech Pendolino for the derailment, which was stationed in a gimbal equipped with hydraulics to allow the car to tilt and roll as the train crashed.
 The film originally had both an alternate opening and an alternate ending.
 The alternate opening, a flashback to ancient times describing the history of the Fraternity and the Loom of Fate, is available on the special edition DVD and Blu-ray.

-Effects
+Visual effects

-Eight visual effects companies worked on the film's 800 effects shots, the majority of which was done by Bekmambetov's company Bazelevs Production.
-The first effects supervisor, Jon Farhat, was forced to withdraw from the production due to illness and was replaced by Stefen Fangmeier, who accepted the task as Wanted would only require four months of work.
+Eight visual effects companies worked on the film's 800 visual effects shots, the majority of which was done by Bekmambetov's company Bazelevs Production.
+The first visual effects supervisor, Jon Farhat, was forced to withdraw from the production due to illness and was replaced by Stefen Fangmeier, who accepted the task as Wanted would only require four months of work.
 Once Fangmeier visited Bazelevs in Moscow, the effects were behind schedule, with only 12 finished composites out of the planned 500.
-Fangemier then brought two other supervisors to assist him in finishing many shots per week, so the job could get done by the deadline, a process the supervisor described as "a creative challenge on one hand, but on the other also a significant production challenge."
-Another major contributor was London-based Framestore, responsible for the climactic train crash.
+Fangemier then brought in two other supervisors to assist him in completing many shots per week, ensuring the job was finished by the deadline.
+The supervisor described this process as "a creative challenge on one hand, but on the other also a significant production challenge."
+The main contributor was London-based Framestore CFC, responsible for the climactic train crash.

 Music

 Danny Elfman wrote the film's score, a job he accepted for being a fan of Bekmambetov's previous films.
 Considering the film to be a "weird, twisted, sarcastic thing," Elfman decided to make a guitar-based soundtrack, with the "nastiest sounds" and a "heavy metal approach."
 This included a rock song written and performed by Elfman, "The Little Things", which is featured throughout the film and on the end credits.
-The film score has been released on June 24, 2008 in North America by Lakeshore Records.
+The film score has been released on June 24, 2008, in North America by Lakeshore Records.